mne-tools/mne-lsl/doc/command_line.rst

 StreamViewer
 ------------

-The :class:`~bsl.StreamViewer` can be called from the command-line with:
+The :class:`~bsl.stream_viewer.StreamViewer` can be called from the command-line with:

 .. code-block:: console